jcass77/WTFIX/README.md

     ]
     ```

-- Provides a convenient ``@on`` decorator for fine grained control over which apps will respond to which types of messages:
+- Provides a convenient ``@on`` decorator for fine-grained control over which apps will respond to which types of messages:

     ```python
     from wtfix.apps.base import MessageTypeHandlerApp, on